codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-okta.md

 max-width="80%"
 %}

-On the *Create a New Application Integration* pop-up window, select OIDC - OpenID Connect as the *Sign on method* and choose Web Application as the *Application Type*.
+On the *Create a New Application Integration* pop-up window, select OIDC - OpenID Connect as the *Sign on method* and Web Application as the *Application Type*.
 Click Next to proceed.

 {% include image.html
 lightbox="true"